 "We could also tell the story this way: water connects bodies across times and spaces, through various complex movements and cycles to other bodies and beings in diverse exchanges, gifts, thefts, and forsaking.
 We could think of this work of water as flow, or more specifically, as a logic of connection or communication."

-Evolutionary we arose from the sea, so we folded the water within.
-Everything touched by water is connected - bodies of flora, fauna, tech, meteorology, geology and so on.
-Thus bodies of water can be energy, life, habitat and spirit...
+Evolutionarily, we arose from the sea, and so we folded water within ourselves.
+Everything touched by water is connected: bodies of flora, fauna, technology, meteorology, geology, and beyond.
+Bodies of water can be energy, life, habitat, and spirit.

 Alaimo, Stacy, Bodily Natures.
 Science, Environment and the Material Self, Bloomington: Indiana University Press (2010)